+86 1510-529-7925 [email protected]

 The small window next to the plastic film advance lever has a green light which will light up when you push the battery check button.

-The back of the camera is really basic and when you open up the camera, it is also nice and simple, you have the film holder, the film uptake spool and light seals.
+The back of the camera is really basic, and when you open it up, it is also nice and simple.
+You have the film holder, the film uptake spool, and light seals.
 A simple design is good as there are fewer things that can go wrong.
-Unfortunately, the light deals on my unit are completely gone so I had to tape up my camera to make sure I did not have any light leaks.
+Unfortunately, the light seals on my unit are completely gone, so I had to tape up my camera to make sure I did not have any light leaks.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review